gnuworldman/site-analytics/README.rst

-The site_analytics package contains the Site Analytics application, whose main purpose is its RESTful API service described in the documentation.
+Site Analytics is a RESTful API service that persists and retrieves data related to requests.
+The best way to use it is to have the services that are processing web requests post all pertinent information about the requests to this service where the data is persisted and can then be retrieved and filtered to gain analytical insights.

 The `source <https://github.com/gnuworldman/site-analytics/tree/master>`_,
 `documentation <http://gnuworldman.github.io/site-analytics/>`_,